Our site uses cookies. By continuing to use it, you are agreeing to our Cookie Policy.

 Jake Neuberger, Program Coordinator for Latin America and the Caribbean

-Jake Neuberger is the program coordinator for Latin America and the Caribbean for the Artists at Risk Connection (ARC) at PEN America working closely on providing assistance to persecuted artists.
+Jake Neuberger is the program coordinator for Latin America and the Caribbean for the Artists at Risk Connection (ARC) working closely on providing assistance to persecuted artists.
 He graduated from the George Washington University with a double major in Political Science and International Affairs and minors in Spanish and Sociocultural Anthropology.
 Before his role with ARC, Jake served as a research and international advocacy intern with AsiLegal, a civil society organization in Mexico City, focusing on marginalized communities and reform within the Mexican prison system.
 His experience also includes work concerning policy research and advocacy, database and archive management, graphic design, and more.
 He hopes to further serve communities at risk through direct service and research work and currently resides in Connecticut.

 Valentine Sargent, Communications and Editorial Assistant

-Lucia Rodes, Fall 2023 Free Expression Leadership Fellow
+Lucia Rodes, 2023-2024 Free Expression Leadership Fellow

 Supporters